 The second part of the name often refers to the fighter’s place of origin.
 For example, if he is from Salqeen, his name will be Abu Hasan Alsalqeeni.
 On rare occasions, the second name could also refer to a profession, as in the case of Abu Hasan Tebbeyyeh (doctor).
 The third part of the name consists of the name of the tribe the individual belongs to.

 Of course, this is in theory.
-In practice, however, fighters are more likely Sahaba (one who saw the Prophet Muhammad, believed in him, and died as a Muslim).
+In practice, however, fighters are more likely to get creative with their names.
+They often choose spiritually potent names of Sahaba (one who saw the Prophet Muhammad, believed in him, and died as a Muslim).
 That is what Abu Omar, Abu Hamza, and the most famous—the leader of ISIS—Abu Bakr did.
 Names of prominent jihadists such Osama bin Laden (Abu Osama) or fighters killed in Chechnya, such as field commander Khatab (Abu Khatab), are also used.